uvm-plaid/prelude/README.md

 sudo make install
 ```

-This should put cvc5 binaries and libraries libraries in `/usr/local`.
+This should put cvc5 binaries and libraries in `/usr/local`.

 ### Prelude